 “We have studied the offer at length and read the reports from the club.
 We believe the deal can benefit everyone.
 So, it is decided, I will play 19 games for Levante with the objective of gaining promotion.
 After that — we will see.”

-The following day’s newspapers excitedly broke the news, even reporting that a possible debut that Sunday against Sabadell.
-However, that typically clear and direct Cruyffian intention soon met the more opaque and muddled world of Segunda division club finances.
+The following day’s newspapers excitedly broke the news, even reporting a possible debut that Sunday against Sabadell.
+But soon, that typically clear and direct Cruyffian intention met the more opaque and muddled world of Segunda division club finances.
 It would be another month, one involving the Spanish Federation, the players’ association, Leicester City, and a cameo from Barcelona coach Helenio Herrera’s underpants, before a 33-year-old Cruyff finally arrived as the most unlikely recruit in Levante’s promotion push.